TechRadar Verdict

-GoPro has continued refining its flagship action camera line with another an iterative upgrade, although there are more meaningful improvements this time around.
-There’s no 8K video or larger sensor, but the Hero 13 Black is a polished 5.3K shooter.
-Without being too different from its predecessor, the Hero 12 Black, the Hero 13 Black is a more rounded and enticing package for serious filmmakers, thanks to its new accessories and easier magnetic mounting.
+GoPro has continued refining its flagship action camera line with another iterative upgrade, although there are more meaningful improvements this time around.
+There’s no 8K video or larger sensor, but the Hero 13 Black is a polished 5.3K shooter, with improved slow-mo recording.
+Without being too different from its predecessor, the Hero 12 Black, the Hero 13 Black is a more rounded and enticing package for serious filmmakers, with special mention going to its new lens and ND filter accessories and easier magnetic mounting.
 Auto-detection for the new HB-series of lenses is super-neat, and the Macro Lens Mod is a revelation, and excellent for vlogging.
+These small changes have gone a long way improving the user experience, confirming the Hero 13 Black as the action camera of choice for serious creatives.

 Pros